-I just started my Naked Mom Podcast, coming soon.
+I just started my podcast, “The Brooke Burke Show.”
 I can’t wait to share it will all of you as I dish up all things family, marriage, love, health & wellness, and Hollywood.
 I interviewed so many inspiring people that I believe will surprise you and make you think.

 After taking a look back at my 1st book, The Naked Mom, I laughed to myself thinking “If only I knew then what I know now”….isn’t that the inner dialogue for so many of us?
 So I wrote down some of my revelations that only growing up could teach me.
 I’m loving my Forties and grateful for the common sense that took me this long to figure out.